ashay-thamankar/ashay-thamankar/README.md

 ## Skills 🛠️

 - 🤖 **Machine Learning & Deep Learning**: Specialized in developing models for predictive analysis and pattern recognition.
-- 📈 Time Series Analysis & Forecasting: Good in analyzing time series data and creating accurate forecasting models.
+- 📈 **Time Series Analysis & Forecasting**: Good in analyzing time series data and creating accurate forecasting models.
 - 🐍 **Python**: Proficient in Python data analysis, scripting, and machine learning.
 - 💼 **SQL**: Skilled in SQL for data manipulation and database management.
 - 📊 **Power BI**: Experienced in creating insightful visualizations with Power BI.